What is NPN Transistor?

 - Used in logarithmic converters and high-frequency applications.

-- Signal processing and radio transmission applications involve this NPN transistor.
+- Signal processing and radio transmission applications involve NPN transistors.

 - Darlington pair circuits make use of this NPN transistor for amplifying signals.